nzec/frontend/eSpice-v14-2017-CSI-Hax/README.md

 # LandingPage-Hax
-Repository for the Landing Pages I made for Hax in eSpice - V14.0
+Repository for the Landing Pages I made for Hax in eSpice - V14.0 (Delhi Public School, Noida)

-###### Please Note: This Website was not used in the final submission.

 ## Results
-Cambridge School Indirapuram did not manage to qualify the Prelims.
+Not Qualified.

+---
+This Website was not used in the final submission.